 In general, acupuncture is safe when done by a certified provider.
 A state license ensures that the provider has a certain level of training and follows certain guidelines.
 But there are still a few states where acupuncture is not licensed.

 In very rare cases, problems may occur after acupuncture.
 You could get an infection, especially if the needles aren’t sterile.
-At the Natural Medicine Center, our Board Certified Acupuncture and Licensed Physicians use new sterile needles with each patient and follows the best practice of using alcohol to clean the insertion area both before and after the treatment.
+At the Natural Medicine Center, our board certified Acupuncture Physicians use new sterile needles with each patient and follows the best practice of using alcohol to clean the insertion area both before and after the treatment.

 Acupuncture Point Injection Therapy